arvinshen/100DaysOfSwift/README.md

 ### C5 (Consolidation of P13-15): CountryDB (Country Database)
 App that lists countries that when selected will show detailed information about the country.

+### C6 (Consolidation of P16-18): Ghost Pac Hunt
+Shooting gallery type game to help Pac-man by shooting the ghosts.